 A quick overview of the skin in Asian medicine

 In Asian medicine the skin isn’t one simple organ to viewed and treated.
 The practitioner must evaluate and assess each organ that plays a role in the skin’s health to see what needs focused treatment.
 Like any other disharmony skin patterns can be acute or chronic.
 Acute patterns may just pop in the season while chronic patterns may improve or become worse with the season.
-To successfully treat the patterns, we have to get a clear picture and that requires tongue and pulse assessment, a bit of questions and answers and some detective work–too much for today’s wee blog.
-My focus here is to touch on some the major organs and patterns that create skin conditions and to offer some simple remedies.
+To successfully treat the patterns, we have to get a clear picture and that requires tongue and pulse assessment, questions and answers and some detective work–too much for today’s wee blog.
+My focus here is to touch on some the major organs and patterns that create skin conditions and to offer some simple remedies and help.

 Major players in the skin conditions according to Asian medicine

 The Lungs rule the skin and the exterior–The Lungs, generate the Wei Qi (part of the immune systems), and they rule over the sinuses, throat and the skin.
 Their function of dispersing Yin (moisture & fluids) and Qi to the skin and spaces between the skin and flesh must be healthy and vital for the skin to be strong and supple.
 It is rarely a surprise if a client suffers from allergies, asthma or a weak immune system that they also have skin conditions.
 Find out more about Lungs, Autumn and the Metal Element.